Urdu: Pakistan

 Urdu has played a central role in shaping Pakistan’s national identity, holding symbolic significance as a cultural identity in the country’s formation and as a common lingua franca.
-Several languages and dialects spoken throughout the regions of Pakistan produced an imminent need for a uniting language.
+Because of its use in a variety of contexts such as literature, government and religion, Urdu is often considered to be closely tied to the cultural heritage of Pakistan.
+At the country's founding, the variety of languages and dialects spoken throughout the regions of Pakistan produced an imminent need for a uniting language.
 Urdu was chosen as a symbol of unity for the new Dominion of Pakistan in 1947, and it had already served as a lingua franca among Muslims in north and northwest of British Indian Empire.
-Urdu is also seen as a repertory for the cultural and social heritage of Pakistan.

 While Urdu and the Muslim identity of the Indian subcontinent together played important roles in developing the national identity of Pakistan, disputes in the 1950s (particularly those in East Pakistan, where Bengali was the dominant language), challenged the idea of Urdu as a national symbol and its practicality as the lingua franca.
 The significance of Urdu as a national symbol was downplayed by these disputes when English and Bengali were also accepted as official languages in the former East Pakistan (now Bangladesh).